PLEASE READ THE ENTIRE LISTING BEFORE SUBMITTING.

 Any film or trailer that does not meet these requirements, or others listed in the Rules and Terms section will be disqualified with no refund given.
 No exceptions.

-A celebrity jury panel of industry professionals will grade the official selections for the jury awards.
-Film makers of officially selected films will be asked for promotional material and credited cast information for actor award nominee consideration.
+A celebrity jury panel of industry professionals will grade the finalists in each category for the jury awards.
+Film makers of finalist selected films will be asked for promotional material and credited cast information for actor award nominee consideration.

-Starting this year we are extremely excited to have Adler & Associates Entertainment Inc. as a sponsor!
-All award winning and nominated feature films and feature screenplays will be invited to submit their film or screenplay for special consideration to Adler & Associates Entertainment Inc. for development/distribution!
+We are extremely excited to have Adler & Associates Entertainment Inc. as a sponsor once again this year!
+All award winning and nominated feature films will be invited to submit their film for special consideration to Adler & Associates Entertainment Inc. for distribution!
 This does NOT guarantee distribution for any project.
 But they will be considered with special circumstances.

 All projects that are nominated or win awards will be sent instructions on how to submit their material to Adler & Associates Entertainment Inc for consideration.
 Once a project's evaluation is complete, the filmmaker will be advised of the decision, either with an offer for distribution or an email notifying them they've not been accepted including any notes received from the distributor.
 Adler & Associates makes no representation or promise to represent any project or filmmaker unless an offer of distribution is made and then the filmmaker will have the option to accept or decline any such offer after the parameters of any offer are discussed.